-Te Nohonga Kaitiaki, which generally translates to 'the seat of responsibility', reflects the importance of the role of traditional guardians and institutional stewards in the context of genomic research and taonga species.
+Te nohonga kaitiaki, which generally translates to 'the seat of responsibility', reflects the importance of the role of traditional guardians and institutional stewards in the context of genomic research and taonga species.

-Part of Genomics Aotearoa's programme of work is compiling genomic information for conservation and improved breeding in primary production.
+Part of Genomics Aotearoa's programme of work has been compiling genomic information for conservation and improved breeding in primary production.
 Some of these genomes belong to taonga species - native species that are of particular importance to Māori.
 Māori are the kaitiaki or guardians of taonga; therefore research practices of genomic researchers must recognise Māori rights and interests in these species.

-The draft guidelines describe the cultural foundations that inform relationships with taonga species, and address community needs at project, organisational and systems levels.
+The guidelines describe the cultural foundations that inform relationships with taonga species, and address community needs at project, organisational and systems levels.
 This introduces guiding and operating principles, outlines responsibilities and mechanisms to support kaitiakitanga, and proposes an engagement framework including advice on who to engage with and an engagement checklist.

 - Provide guidelines for working with Taonga species